jeremy46231/jamcast/README.md

 - Reading the MediaDevices spec to make a standards-compliantish fake microphone using the MediaStream obtained via webRTC
 - Debugging firewall issues in Oracle's complex interface and cryptic iptables rules to get connections to go through on plain IP addresses
 - Finding many Chromium bugs and reading the Chromium source code to figure out that Chrome's audio system is architecturally broken
-- Attempting to use the reccomended workaround of connecting the MediaStream to a blank audio element, but it doesn't work maybe
+- Attempting to use the recommended workaround of connecting the MediaStream to a blank audio element, but it doesn't work maybe
 - Bypassing Chrome's restriction on insecure websocket connections on secure domains using one of the >1,500 command line flags it has
 - Testing the audio, now the mic shows up but audio doesn't come through anywhere, even in my own tests
 - Thinking that because Firefox has a much more reliable audio engine, it might be easier to use